Zaarah-Okkers/CampusSwap_Fontend/README.md

 - admin123
 - /admin

-* Passwords are automatically upgraded to secure bcrypt hashes in the backend database upon your first successful login.
+* Passwords are automatically upgraded to secure bcrypt hashes in the backend database upon your first successful login.If you wnat to sign in as another service provider check our db for users and use the email and the password there.

 How to run the site: